island-is/island.is/apps/air-discount-scheme/README.md

 ## Integrations

-- [Þjóðskrá](https://skra.is): Used to verify legal domicile, provide airlines with basic personal info, and retrieve discount codes for related children.
+- [Þjóðskrá](https://skra.is): Validates legal domicile and provides airlines with personal info and discount codes for related children.

 ## Development

-To start developing:
+To start development:

 1. Fetch environment secrets: